-Subsidiaries are entities over which the Group has the power to govern the financial and operating policies to obtain economic benefit to the Group.
+Subsidiaries are entities that are controlled by the Group.
+The Group controls an entity when, it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over that entity.
 Subsidiaries are fully consolidated from the effective date of acquisition or up to the effective date of disposal, as appropriate.